DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Pose Estimation

 \subsection{Object Pose Estimation}

 We use the 6-DoF pose to represent the location and orientation of objects, which contains translation $T \in \mathbf{R}^3$ and rotation $R \in \mathbf{SO(3)}$.
-For each frame $t$ in the video, we use the PVN3D~\cite{He2020PVN3DAD} model trained on the YCB dataset~\cite{calli2015benchmarking} to detect objects and estimate their 6-DoF poses.
-By taking both the RGB image and the point clouds deprojected from the depth image as inputs, the model first estimates the instance segmentation mask.
-With dense voting on the segmented point clouds, the model then predicts the 3D location of pre-defined object keypoints.
-More specifically, the 6-DoF object pose can be optimized by minimizing the following PnP matching error,
+For each frame $t$ in the video, we use the PVN3D~\cite{He2020PVN3DAD} model trained on the YCB dataset~\cite{calli2015benchmarking} to detect objects and estimate 6-DoF poses.
+By taking both the RGB image and the point clouds as inputs, the model first estimates the instance segmentation mask.
+With dense voting on the segmented point clouds, the model then predicts the 3D location of object key points.
+The 6-DoF object pose is optimized by minimizing the PnP matching error.

-where $K$ is the number of object keypoints, $\hat{kp}^i_t$ is the predicted $i^{th}$ keypoint of frame $t$, and $kp^{i}$ is its counterpart in the object local coordinate.
-We estimate the object pose using a single camera from the front view, which matches the object views where the PVN3D model is trained on.